gowon-bot/gowon/README.md

 ![alt text](./assets/Logs.png "Logs")

-_Note the how timestamps in the activities overlap_

 ## Commands list

 _You can find the source code for all the commands at [/src/commands](/src/commands)_

+- `help`, list all commands, or display help about a certain command

 ### Lastfm

+- `amiscrobbling`, shows you if you are scrobbling or not
+- `cover`, shows the cover of an album
 - `nowplaying`, shows the song you are currently listening to, along with other information
-- `help`, list all commands, or display help about a certain command
-- `cover`, shows the cover of an album
 - `partytime`, counts down
-- `amiscrobbling`, shows you if you are scrobbling or not
 - `randomsong`, picks a random song from the signed in users
+- `recent`, shows a few of your recent tracks
 - `server`, picks random users from the server and shows what they're listening to
-- `recent`, shows a few of your recent tracks
 - `track`, search or directly query a song (like a fake nowplaying)
 - Account
   - `login`, logs you in